dorranh/clowdr-web-app/README.md

 ## Configuring the CLOWDR Back-end

-1. Clone the (CLOWDR backend)[https://github.com/clowdr-app/clowdr-backend].
+1. `cd ./backend/clowdr-backend`
-1. Run `npm install` in the backend directory.
+1. Run `npm install` in the clowdr-backend directory.
-1. Run `ln -s "../clowdr-web-app/.env" .env` to link the `.env` file.
+1. Run `ln -s "../../.env" .env` to link the `.env` file from the repository root directory.
 1. Run `npm start`.

 Now you can hit "Initialize Conference" in CLOWDR and begin using the app.